Listen to this reflection by playing the video below or continue down the page to read the full text version.

 Walking continues to clear my head and emotions as I take in the morning sun or a flock of sand cranes flying overhead.
 It also brings back those precious gems of memories and moments with Amy.

-Today, for some reason I was thinking of the passing of Amy’s grandmother, more affectionately referred to as Busia by her family (slang for grandmother in Polish).
+Today, for some reason, I was thinking of the passing of Amy’s grandmother, more affectionately referred to as Busia, slang for grandmother in Polish, by her family.
 We were headed to the north shore of Lake Superior for a long weekend of camping at Gooseberry Falls State Park, a hidden gem to everyone not from Minnesota.
 From Milwaukee, it is a bit of a drive, especially when you don’t start until the afternoon.
-Our plan was to stop at a private campground just outside of Superior and then tackle the rest of the drive the following morning and be there in plenty of time for a full weekend at the park.
+Our plan was to stop at a private campground just outside of Superior, Wisconsin, and then tackle the rest of the drive the following morning and be there in plenty of time for a full weekend at the park.

 As we neared our destination, Amy got a call from her father telling her the sad news of Busia’s passing.
-We were encouraged to continue on our journey as he and his sister made the arrangements for her burial mass and visitation the next week.
+We were encouraged to continue on our journey while Amy’s father and his sister made the arrangements for the burial mass and visitation the next week.

-That night after we put the kids to bed, there was no moon.
-We let the campfire burn down to coals as she talked and shared stories of her childhood with Busia.
-As the light faded, the dark sky lit up with the Milky Way on a moonless night in the northern woods of Wisconsin.
-The stars were so thick it seemed like there was a layer of fog in the sky.
-We laid on the picnic table silently together just staring up at the sky watching the Perseus meteor shower against the backdrop of the Milky Way and holding hands.
+There was no moon that night after we put the kids to bed.
+We let the campfire burn down to embers as Amy talked and shared stories of her childhood with Busia.
+As the light faded, the dark sky lit up with the Milky Way in the northern woods of Wisconsin.
+The stars were so thick they looked like a layer of fog.
+We laid on the picnic table silently together just holding hands and staring up at the sky watching the Perseid meteor shower against the backdrop of the Milky Way.

-As I finished my morning walk thinking about these memories, I realize I don’t want to ever let go of the essence of Amy.
+As I finished my morning walk thinking about these memories, I realized I don’t want to ever let go of the essence of Amy.
 Her spirit remains an inspiration to everyone that knew her.
-Amy, I’ll be thinking of you all my days.
-I’m not going to let you fade.

 This site is mine and mine alone.
 I will not tolerate trolls of any kind in the comment sections and will block negative comments and abusive individuals.
 Denigrating medical professionals will also not be tolerated on this site.
 Our health care system is far from perfect, but I have found the vast majority of health care workers to be competent and possessing a degree of empathy to be admired and emulated.